checktor/checktor.github.io/projects/app/public/posts/raspberry-pi-nas-server.md

     IdentitiesOnly yes
 ```

 The *HostName* and *User* fields are self-explanatory.
 In *IdentityFile* line, you insert the path to public key previously copied to server. *IdentitiesOnly yes* avoids SSH to try every key stored in `.ssh` folder in case the specified one does not work.
 In my point of view, this is unexpected behaviour.
 I usually have multiple SSH keys on my system and I do not want SSH to send unrelated keys to remote servers in case of a typo in my SSH configuration.
-This setup fores SSH to only try the key specified or fail otherwise.

 The files in `.ssh` folder are sensitive information.
 Therefore, its access rights are important.

 ```shell
 ls -la ~/.ssh/
 ```

 ```
 drwx------  ...   .
 -rw-------  ...   config